 Help ensure a smooth export transaction and avoid potentially costly mistakes.
-Use internationally-recognized Incoterms to clarify the tasks, costs and risks to be borne by buyers and sellers in these transactions.
+Use internationally recognized Incoterms® to clarify the tasks, costs and risks for buyers and sellers in these transactions.

-Incoterms, a widely-used term of sale, are a set of 11 internationally recognized rules which define the responsibilities of sellers and buyers.
-Incoterms specifies who is responsible for paying for and managing the shipment, insurance, documentation, customs clearance, and other logistical activities.
+Incoterms, widely-used terms of sale, are a set of 11 internationally recognized rules which define the responsibilities of sellers and buyers.
+Incoterms specify who is responsible for paying for and managing the shipment, insurance, documentation, customs clearance, and other logistical activities.

 An Overview of Incoterms® 2020